Pilliga National Park

 Read more about Pilliga National Park

-One of the iconic landscapes of inland Australia, Pilliga Forest (or sometimes called the Pilliga Scrub) is made up of Pilliga Nature Reserve, Timmallallie National Park, Pilliga West, and East State Conservation Areas.
+Pilliga Forest, sometimes called Pilliga Scrub, is one of the iconic landscapes of inland Australia.
+It's made up of Pilliga Nature Reserve, Timmallallie National Park, Pilliga West, and East State Conservation Areas.

 Close to the town of Baradine, Pilliga is a vast forest that spans more than half a million hectares and features 2,000km of public access trails, so there’s a lot to explore either by walking or car touring.
-You can set up camp at the free Sculptures in the Scrub campground in Timmallallie National Park.
+Explore along the Coonabarabran-Baradine-Warrumbungle scenic drive.
+You can set up camp at the Sculptures in the Scrub campground in Timmallallie National Park.